MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 - An async method that isn't awaited will not throw exceptions.
 - Using the `Wait` method blocks the thread _and_ swallows exceptions.

 In order to start the asynchronous initialization, avoid blocking execution, and have the opportunity to catch exceptions, the sample application uses an extension method called `SafeFireAndForget`.
-The `SafeFireAndForget` extension method is defined on the `Task` class:
+The `SafeFireAndForget` extension method provides additional functionality to the `Task` class:

 ```csharp
 public static class TaskExtensions